outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 ### Syntax highlighting

 Code is difficult to read if it's all black and white.
-Fortunately, we have an automatic syntax highlighter running in the background.
+Fortunately, we have an automatic syntax highlighter.

 ```python
 print("some highlighted code")